lemaurK/GwyddionResearch2022/README.md

 # GwyddionResearch2022

 ### Hello researchers!
-This github repository functions as a hub for all iterations of code required to conduct cross sectional grain analysis from AFM images using Gwyddion analytical sofware and a bit of python.

-First, you will need to install Gwyddion 32 bit version [here](https://sourceforge.net/projects/gwyddion/files/gwyddion/2.62/Gwyddion-2.62.win32.exe/download).

-You will need the 32 bit version in order to utilize [Pygwy Scripting](http://gwyddion.net/documentation/user-guide-en/pygwy.html), which allows us to manipulate the software and extract pertinent data in one shot.
-[Documentation](http://gwyddion.net/documentation/head/pygwy/) and the [forums](https://sourceforge.net/p/gwyddion/discussion/) for Gwyddion and Pygwy Scripting will come in handy in a pinch.

-You will also need to install the latest version of [Python3](https://www.python.org/downloads/) and [Python2.7](https://www.python.org/downloads/release/python-2718/)

-Just in case you have any trouble getting the Pygwy Console in Gwyddion to appear under the *Data Process* field [this](https://sourceforge.net/p/gwyddion/discussion/pygwy/thread/75317bfd11/) forum thread should help.

-### After,
-you are able to complete the instructions above we can move on to the code and some sample data.

-Install wsl2 [Ubuntu](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#2-install-wsl) to use Jupyter Notebooks.
-This link is

-# GwyddionResearch2022

-### Hello researchers!
 * This github repository functions as a hub for all iterations of code required to conduct cross sectional grain analysis from AFM images using Gwyddion analytical sofware and a bit of python.

 ## Overview